Skip to content

 • Firewall rule matching for web traffic

-It is less useful for:
+It is less good for:

 • Real routing decisions